-The farm has been in the Duesterbeck’s family for over 150 years and over the years many of buildings on the farm had fallen into disrepair, were run down, and no longer in use.
-The old barn was in such dire need of repair that it would have cost more to try and keep portions of it than to tear it down.
-The original barn, built on the Duesterbeck farm in the late 1800’s was torn down and rebuilt it from the ground up, integrating the original wood into the tables and trim work.
-This renovation marked the beginning of a massive undertaking, to replace each structure on the farm with newer, more versatile versions.
-Construction on the new barn began on December 10, 2018
+For over 150 years, the Duesterbeck family has owned the farm, but over time, many of the farm’s buildings fell into disrepair, becoming run down and abandoned.
+The state of the old barn was particularly dire, requiring extensive repairs that would have cost more than demolishing it altogether.
+Consequently, the original barn, which had stood on the Duesterbeck farm since the late 1800s, was dismantled and reconstructed from scratch, incorporating the original wood into the construction of tables and trim work.
+This restoration project marked the start of a monumental endeavor to replace every structure on the farm with newer and more versatile versions.
+The construction of the new barn commenced on December 10, 2018.

-Duesterbeck’s introduced the pig barn pavilion in June, modeled after the pig barn that used to sit in its place.
-The only difference, Laura said, is that the lean-to now sits on the opposite side.
-One of Duesterbeck’s other notable features is the expansive outdoor patio, which opened on Memorial Day 2020.
-In July 2021, the brewery opened its gift shop in the existing granary.
-The next addition is scheduled for winter 2021, when the North shed will be torn down and rebuilt as a beer production facility.
+In June, Duesterbeck’s introduced the pig barn pavilion, inspired by the previous pig barn that occupied the same spot.
+The only alteration, as explained by Laura, is that the lean-to now occupies the opposite side.
+One notable feature of Duesterbeck’s is its expansive outdoor patio, which opened on Memorial Day in 2020.
+Following that, the brewery established its gift shop in the existing granary in July 2021.
+The next planned addition is scheduled for winter 2021, involving the demolition and reconstruction of the North shed into a beer production facility.

 Brewing beer has been a long-standing hobby for Ben Johnson, dating back to his college years at UW-Madison, where he started with less-than-stellar beer brewed from kits.
 Ben, a dentist who practiced in Delavan, spent years perfecting his brewing skills.
 Duesterbeck’s not only distributes their family-brewed beer, but they also showcase original artwork.
 Their 16-year-old son, Makai, designs the artwork for all of their beer cans, adding a personal touch to their brand.